-- Interest continues to accrue on subsidized and unsubsidized loans during a forbearance period. - Interest that accrues during the forbearance remains the borrower's responsibility. - Unpaid interest may be capitalized as often as quarterly and at the end of the forbearance depending on the loan type and when the loan was disbursed.
+- Interest continues to accrue on subsidized and unsubsidized loans during a forbearance period. - during a forbeatance period.

+Interest that acrues during the forbearance remains the borrower's responsibility.

+Unpaid interest may be capitalized as often as quarterly and at the end of the forbearance depending on the loantype and when the loan was disbursed.
 Additionally there is a max forbearance time allotted. - Capitalization of interest increases the amount to pay back, and will result in a higher payment amount after the forbearance.
-To keep your total loan cost lower, you may want to consider paying all or some of the interest that accrues during this time.
+To keep your totalloan cost lower, you may want to consider paying all or some of the interest that accrues during this time.